 Response Due Date:

-USCIS will consider a response to the above requests and notices received within 60 calendar days after the response due date set in the request or notice before taking action.
+USCIS will consider a response to the above requests for evidence and notices received within 60 calendar days after the response due date set in the request or notice before taking action.
 USCIS will consider a Form I‐290B received up to 60 calendar days from the date of the decision before it takes any action.

 USCIS is adopting several measures to protect our workforce and community and to minimize the immigration consequences for those seeking immigration benefits during this time.